partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 ### `onStart`

-PartyKit servers are convenient, because they're stateful, but you still need to make sure to persist the state for when the party restarts due to inactivity.
+PartyKit servers are convenient, because they're stateful, but you still need to make sure to persist the state for when the room restarts due to inactivity.

 In the last example we read `messages` from storage when we needed them, but it would be much more convenient (and performant) to read the messages from storage just once when the server starts.